-- (2) To reduce unnecessary duplication of legal authorities and other documents, the parties should endeavour to provide a joint book of documents and legal authorities to the board, wherever possible. - (3) Any person tendering a document as evidence in a hearing must: - a) file the original, or a copy, for the board record, which will be marked as the official exhibit; and - b) provide one copy for each panel member at the hearing and one copy for each party. - (4) Where an original document has been filed in evidence at a hearing, the board may permit the original to be replaced by a copy. - (5) When a party presents written submissions at a hearing, the party must provide three copies of the submission for the panel, and one copy for each other party.
+- videoconference, the parties are strongly encouraged to work together provide a joint book of documents and legal authorities to the board. - (2.1) Whether a party is filing its book of documents individually, or whether the parties are filing a joint book of documents, the party/parties must endeavour to only include documents which they intend to expressly rely on at the hearing. - (3) Any person tendering a document as evidence in a hearing must: - a) file the original, or a copy, for the board record, which will be marked as the official exhibit; and - b) provide one copy for each panel member at the hearing and one copy for each party. - (4) Where an original document has been filed in evidence at a hearing, the board may permit the original to be replaced by a copy. - (5) When a party presents written submissions at a hearing, the party must provide three copies of the submission for the panel, and one copy for each other party.